Pelham, New Hampshire

 Pelham /ˈpɛləm/ is a town in Hillsborough County, New Hampshire, United States.
 The population was 14,222 at the 2020 census, up from 12,897 at the 2010 census.
+Pelham is a part of the Merrimack Valley.

 History

-Pelham was split from Old Dunstable in 1741, when the border between Massachusetts and New Hampshire was settled.
+Originally part of Lowell, Massachusetts, Pelham was split from Old Dunstable in 1741, when the border between Massachusetts and New Hampshire was settled.
 It was incorporated in 1746.
 The town is named after Thomas Pelham-Holles, 1st Duke of Newcastle.

 Geography

+Pelham is in southern New Hampshire, in the southeastern corner of Hillsborough County.
+It is New Hampshire's southernmost town, and the easternmost in the county.
+It is 7 mi north of Lowell, Massachusetts, 9 mi west of Lawrence, Massachusetts, and 9 miles east of Nashua, New Hampshire.
+Pelham contains the southernmost point in the state of New Hampshire, at 42°41′49″N 71°17′40″W, a location known as the "Old Boundary Pine", named for a pine tree that marked the difference in definition of the northern boundary of Massachusetts.
+This point is 3 mi due north of Pawtucket Falls in Lowell, and marks the point where the straight-line border to the west meets the 3-mile buffer defined by the Merrimack River.

-According to the United States Census Bureau, the town has a total area of 69.6 km2, of which 68.2 km2 are land and 1.4 km2, or 2.01%, are water.
+According to the U.S. Census Bureau, the town of Pelham has a total area of 69.6 km2, of which 68.2 km2 are land and 1.4 km2, or 2.01%, are water.
 Nearly all of the town is drained by Beaver Brook, which flows south to the Merrimack River in Lowell, Massachusetts.
 Small sections of town along its eastern border are drained by other minor tributaries of the Merrimack.
 The highest point in Pelham is Jeremy Hill, at 577 ft above sea level near the town's western border.